piradoiv/xojo-blurhash/README.md

 This module contains a custom Canvas component capable of rendering encoded hashes.
 There is also a Thread for generating the final pictures in background, and the raw Decoder.

-At the moment just the hash decoder is available, I'm interested in creating an encoder later, so you will be able to easily convert pictures into hashes.
+At the moment just the hash decoder is available, there is an initial version of the encoder already included, so you will be able to easily convert pictures into hashes.
+Still needs to be properly tested.